e271828e/Flight.jl/docs/notes/design/framework_design.md

 - computes a **flat layout** at build time (compile-time offsets over one contiguous `Vector{T}` buffer it owns);
-- **reconstructs** the typed immutable state value for a component at each evaluation and passes it to the state readers/writers (`g_s1`, handlers, projection — field loads at known offsets, register-level, zero cost);
+- **reconstructs** the typed immutable state value for a component at each evaluation and passes it to every function receiving state views (§5.2 argument rule — field loads at known offsets, register-level, zero cost);
 - receives immutable results back: derivative functions return an `Ẋ`-typed value (scatter-stored into the flat `ẋ` buffer); event handlers and projection return a new `X` (written back).

 **The buffer is authoritative; typed values are ephemeral reconstructions.** Nobody outside the framework ever holds a mutable reference to state.
+"Ephemeral" is
+literal: an isbits view materializes in the caller's frame (registers or spilled stack, the compiler's business) for exactly the duration of the call and has no existence between calls — re-materializing is the same loads, value-identical because the value is immutable and the buffer unchanged within a sweep.
+Whether the executor rebuilds per call (natural for a data-driven schedule) or hoists once per component per sweep (natural for an unrolled generated schedule) is codegen freedom, semantically invisible.
+The complementary rule (§5.2): **one home per datum** — buffer for `x`, cells for `z`/`m`, table for produced signals — and no store ever mirrors another; in particular there are no state cells in the table beyond contract-driven auto-published ports, which are interface, not transport.

 What this buys, against today's flat-`Vector` + `ComponentArrays`-views pattern: